kurkurep/MVA/README.md

 20 - nr.employed: number of employees - quarterly indicator (numeric)

-# Output variable (desired target): 21 - y - has the client subscribed a term deposit? (binary: 'yes','no')
+# Output variable (desired target)
+21 - y - has the client subscribed a term deposit? (binary: 'yes','no')

+# Source
+Dataset is obtained from UCI